SjVer/Som-Lang/somc/lib/README.md

 ## analysis/

-Responsible for name resolution.
+Responsible for import-, name- and builtin resolution and constant folding.

 ## codegen/

-Responsible for translating ??? into LLVM IR and generating the final binary.
+Contains the Lambda to LLVM translation and backend.

 ## config/

-Contains configurations
+Contains static- and user-defined (command-line) configurations.

+## malfunction/

+Contains the Lambda to Malfunction translation and backend.

 ## parse/